Tilly Lucas-Rodd

-Matilda Lucas-Rodd (born 18 April 1996) is an Australian rules footballer playing for the Hawthorn Football Club in the AFL Women's (AFLW).
+Matilda Lucas-Rodd (born 18 April 1996) is an Australian rules footballer playing for the Greater Western Sydney Giants in the AFL Women's (AFLW).
 They previously played for the Carlton Football Club from 2017 to 2019 and the St Kilda Football Club from 2020 to 2022 (S6).
-They were the inaugural Hawthorn best and fairest winner, and they have served as Hawthorn captain since 2022 season 7.
+They were the inaugural Hawthorn best and fairest winner, and they served as Hawthorn captain from 2022 season 7 to 2023.

 Career

 Early career

 Lucas-Rodd played for East Malvern in the inaugural Yarra Junior Football League (YJFL) Youth Girls season in 2011, finishing third in the best-and-fairest at the end of the year.

 AFLW

 Carlton (2017–2019)

 Lucas-Rodd was drafted by Carlton with the 99th overall selection in the 2016 AFL Women's draft, making their debut in Round 1, 2017, in the league's inaugural match at Ikon Park against Collingwood.
 In round 5 they earned a nomination for the 2017 AFLW Rising Star award following their match against Fremantle.
 Lucas-Rodd finished 2017 having played in all seven of Carlton's matches that season.
 In April 2019, Lucas-Rodd was delisted by Carlton.